acharyadarshan/acharyadarshan.github.io/_pages/about.md

 ---

-## Additional Experiences and Certifications:
+## Additional Experiences and Certifications :

 | S.No. | Name of Course/Conference                                                                                                                 | Offered by                                                                          | Estimated period | Date of Completion  | Certificate                                                                                                              |
 | ----- | ----------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | ---------------- | ------------------- | ------------------------------------------------------------------------------------------------------------------------ |